Mergifyio/mergify/docs/source/faq.rst

 therefore decides to automatically marks pull request A as merged.

 Be sure that Mergify did nothing on the pull request A if it told you so in the `Checks` tab.
-Dont't be fooled by GitHub UI.
+Don't be fooled by GitHub UI.

 I see a rebase and force-push done by a member of the repository, but Mergify actually did it.
 ----------------------------------------------------------------------------------------------